Discovering Their Roots

 Lisa and Suzanne have something in common besides being great friends who live in California.
-They also both have adopted sons from Ethiopia.
+They have also both adopted sons from Ethiopia.

-Lisa’s son, Yohanes—and Suzanne and Stephen’s son, Anemo—are close in age and are being raised like brothers.
+Lisa’s son, Yohanes, and Suzanne and Stephen’s son, Anemo, are close in age and are being raised like brothers.
 Being adoptive parents to children from Ethiopia has connected the two families, but that bond deepened last year when they decided to travel back to Ethiopia together through Zimdina.

 “I have the privilege of knowing my family and story.
 I wanted [Yoyo] to have that opportunity as well,” Lisa explains about one of the main motivations for traveling back.